Last Updated on May 10, 2021 by Oddmund Groette

-Before you continue reading I want to emphasize that the portfolio below is no recommendation to buy or sell the mentioned securities.
-I’m no investment advisor.
+Before you continue reading we want to emphasize that the portfolio below is no recommendation to buy or sell the mentioned securities.
+We are no investment advisors.
 Please do your own due diligence.

-We make an “unethical” portfolio because sin-stocks have historically outperformed the market substantially, something we explained in this article.
-The most obvious unethical industries include tobacco, alcohol, arms producers, gambling, cannabis, and sex.
 In the US, tobacco stocks have been the best performers over the last century, while alcohol stocks have been the best performers in the UK.
-There is of course no guarantee that they will continue to outperform, but I believe they will, hence this portfolio of ten “unethical” stocks.
-This is a fairly concentrated portfolio.
+There is of course no guarantee that they will continue to outperform, but we believe they will, hence this portfolio of “unethical” sin stocks.

-This is the current portfolio (start of the portfolio is 3rd of July 2020):
+This is the current portfolio (start of the portfolio was 3rd of July 2020) measured against the S&P 500:

 Any portfolio updates are done at the month’s end and included in the monthly newsletter which is sent out at the beginning of every month.
 To get both analysis and portfolio changes please register your e-mail in the upper right corner of the website.
 You can later unsubscribe if you wish.